tchak/rasputin/README.md

     config.rasputin.precompile_handlebars = false

-If you use Slim templates, you can use handlebars filter :
+If you use Slim of Haml templates, you can use handlebars filter :

     handlebars:
         {{view Ember.Button}}OK{{/view}}